hantsy/jakartaee11-sandbox/docs/data.md

 Currently, Quarkus and Micronaut have already integrated Jakarta Data as an alternative persistence solution for developers.
 I have written articles introducing [the integration of Jakarta Data with Quarkus](https://itnext.io/integrating-jakarta-data-with-quarkus-0d18365a86fe) and [Micronaut](https://itnext.io/seamless-data-access-micronaut-data-embraces-jakarta-data-2f16f5a64c9e).
 Spring and Spring Data have no plans to integrate Jakarta Data, but that does not mean integrating Jakarta Data with Spring is difficult.
 I also wrote a post about [integrating Hibernate Data Repositories with Spring](https://itnext.io/integrating-jakarta-data-with-spring-0beb5c215f5f).

 Unlike Jakarta Persistence, Spring Data, and Micronaut Data, Jakarta Data 1.0 does not provide specific annotations to define entity types.
-As a result, it relies heavily on the implementation details of each provider.
+As a result, it relies heavily on each provider's implementation details.
 For example, Micronaut Data reuses Jakarta Persistence annotations as well as its own data annotations, both of which work seamlessly with Jakarta Data.
-Quarkus and WildFly integrate Jakarta Data through Hibernate Data repositories, so in these environments, Jakarta Persistence entities are used to represent entities for Jakarta Data.
+Quarkus and WildFly integrate Jakarta Data via Hibernate Data repositories, so in these environments, Jakarta Persistence entities are used to represent Jakarta Data entities.

 Currently, open-source Jakarta EE implementors such as GlassFish, WildFly, and Open Liberty are working on their own Jakarta Data implementations, typically leveraging entities defined with Jakarta Persistence.
 However, their approaches vary.
 WildFly (with Hibernate) translates Jakarta Data queries into Java code and generates repository implementations at compile time.
-In contrast, GlassFish reuses the effort from Eclipse JNoSQL and processes the queries dynamically at runtime.
+In contrast, GlassFish reuses the effort from Eclipse JNoSQL and dynamically processes queries at runtime.

 In this post, we’ll focus on demonstrating Jakarta Data features on standard Jakarta EE-compatible application servers, such as GlassFish, WildFly, and others.